-All students with deficiency grades must meet with the Director prior to the last day to drop a course.
-Failure to do so will result in a registration block for the next semester.
+Students with deficiency grades are strongly encouraged to meet with their advisor prior to the last day to drop a course.

 DEAN'S LIST

 Semester Academic Honors (Dean's List) are awarded to students who - within any given semester (excluding winter and summer terms) - complete 12 or more credits with a semester GPA of 3.5 or higher.
 This achievement is noted on the student's academic record.